H-isaac23/Pong-Game/README.md

 # Pong-Game
-This is a personal project made in order to learn about pygame.
+This is a personal project made in order to learn about pygame, from the tutorial of the Youtube channel called "Clear Code"

 ## Libraries
 - Pygame, sys, random